-It is anticipated that the location of the Precinct, adjacent to major movement corridors, should encourage uses that benefit from high visibility and accessibility.
-The carorientated and fast-food outlet uses are expected to be located along the Anzac Avenue and Discovery Drive frontages.
-However, low-density commercial uses that require accessibility, without requiring the exposure to passing traffic, are expected to occupy the land fronting the proposed secondary access roads.
-The full range of Town Centre Frame land uses may also be considered if such land uses are compatible with the proposed built form.
+The Planning Intent of the Town Centre Frame set out in Section 4.2 of the DCP.
+It is anticipated that the location of the Precinct, opposite Westfield Shopping Centre, should encourage uses that benefit from high accessibility and visitation.
+The commercial services, hardware centre and shop uses are expected to be located within the Precinct.
+However, medium-density commercial uses that require accessibility, may occupy the land fronting the proposed new access.
+The full range of Town Centre Frame land uses may also be considered if such land uses are compatible with the proposed built form with the exception of residential uses including detached house, duplex, display home, hotel and townhouse units.
 It is envisaged that commercial, rather than residential uses, be located within this Precinct as some uses proposed within the Precinct may not be compatible with residential amenity.

-Land uses are to generally integrate with the Town Centre Core and should be integrated in functional and urban design terms with adjacent Precincts.
+Land uses are to generally integrate with the Town Centre Core and should be integrated in functional and urban design terms with adjacent Precincts and provide a high level of aesthetics to all street frontages.